Antonio-Kim/Game-Of-Life-Java/README.md

 ---
 ### Future consideration
 - Change to JavaFX instead of Java Swing
-- Add UI panel so that user change settings
+- Add UI panel so that user can change settings interactively